The JWST Spectroscopic Properties of Galaxies at $z=9-14$: Spectroscopic Sample Selection

 \subsection{Construction of Composite $z>9$ Spectra}

 To investigate the average spectroscopic properties of galaxies in our $z>9$ sample, we create composite spectra by stacking individual spectra.
 To maximize the sample size for creating composite spectra, we stack the low resolution prism spectra.
 We construct a stack with the following methods.
 We first shift individual spectra to the rest-frame using the derived spectroscopic redshifts (Section~\ref{sec:zg9}).
 Each spectrum is then interpolated to a common rest-frame wavelength scale ($10$~\AA\ per wavelength bin) and normalized by its luminosity density at rest-frame $1500$~\AA.
 Finally, the spectra are median stacked without weighting to avoid bias towards bright systems or those with deep spectra.
-The composite luminosity density and its uncertainty in each wavelength bin are derived from the median and the standard deviation of the luminosity densities of individual sources in that bin.
+The composite luminosity density in each wavelength bin is derived from the median of the luminosity densities of individual sources in that bin.
+Following the method described in \citet{Roberts-Borsani2024}, the associated uncertainty is calculated as the semi-difference of the 16th and 84th percentiles of the individual luminosity density distribution divided by $\sqrt{N}$, where $N$ is the number of sources in the stack in the given wavelength bin.

 Here we aim to characterize the rest-frame UV to optical emission lines from the composite spectra.
 We first create a composite spectrum by stacking the prism spectra of all the $61$ galaxies in our sample at $9.0<z<14.3$.
 This allows us to constrain the average EWs of rest-frame UV emission lines (e.g., N~{ IV}], C~{ IV}, O~{ III}], C~{ III}]) of entire $z>9$ sample, as well as [O~{ II}] and [Ne~{ III}] emission lines at redshift up to $z=12.6$ ($56$ galaxies).
 To measure strong rest-frame optical emission lines (e.g., H$\beta$, [O~{ III}]), we create another composite spectrum by stacking the spectra of galaxies at a narrower redshift window $9.0<z<9.6$, since H$\beta$ and [O~{ III}] are shifted out of NIRSpec spectra at $z>9.6$.
 The stack at $9.0<z<9.6$ contains $22$ galaxies, and our goal is to constrain the H$\beta$ EW, [O~{ III}]~$\lambda\lambda4959,5007$/[O~{ II}]~$\lambda3728$ ratio, and electron temperature and oxygen abundance from [O~{ III}]~$\lambda4363$ and [O~{ III}]~$\lambda5007$ measurements.
 In Figure~\ref{fig:zg9_comp} we show the two composite spectra at $9.0<z<14.3$ and $9.0<z<9.6$.
 We will present the emission line measurements of the composite spectra in Section~\ref{sec:spec_measure}.